happytomatoe/lakefs-example/README.md

+# LakeFS Scala example

-This is sample repo to show how to use [LakeFS](https://lakefs.io/)
+This is sample repo to show how to use [LakeFS](https://lakefs.io/) using scala spark

 In [Main.scala](src/main/scala/Main.scala) next git workflow is used